SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 docker push <your-dockerhub-username>/<some-name>:<some-tag>

-Keep in mind the you might need to login to you dockerhub user incase you haven't done so already.
+Keep in mind that you might need to log in to your DockerHub user in case you haven't done so already.
 This can be done as follows:

 docker login --username=<your-dockerhub-username>

 This should publish your image on https://hub.docker.com/r/<your-dockerhub-username>/<some-name>:<some-tag>.
-Please note that your image should stay publicly available even after your app is published on Serve because it will be fetched with regular intervals.
+Please note that your image should stay publicly available even after your app is published on Serve because it will be fetched at regular intervals.

 Option 2.
 Automatically publishing an image on GitHub